 1. Spider plant – When it comes to growing plants indoors, it doesn’t get much easier than spider plants.
 Not only are they easy to care for, but they also grow well in low-light conditions and can help to clean the air in our homes.
 Plus they’re really pretty, and even come in a few different varieties.
 I love my spider plants… although my cats seem to love them too, good thing they’re non-toxic plants!
 I grow mine in a spot that’s out of reach of my cats (to protect the plants, not the cats).

-2. Palms – There are tons of different types of palms, and they make excellent indoor plants that are safe for cats and dogs.
-Areca, bamboo palm, parlor and ponytail are some of the most common indoor palm plants, and they are all pretty easy to grow too.
+2. Palms – There are tons of different types of true palms, and they make excellent indoor plants that are safe for cats and dogs.
+Areca, bamboo, parlor, and ponytail palms are some of the most common indoor palm plants, and they are all pretty easy to grow, too.
 Plus palm plants don’t need a lot of light, which makes them great for growing in just about any room of the house.
+It should be noted, however, that sago palms are toxic to pets.
+While the term “palm” is part of this plant’s common name, sago palms are not actually a true palm; they are a cycad and should not be grown in homes with pets.

 3. Bamboo – I remember coming home one day to discover that my cat had been snacking on my bamboo plant.
 Thank goodness I already knew that bamboo is a non-toxic plant, or I would have freaked out!
 Bamboo plants are not only one of the best pet friendly house plants, but they are easy to grow and fun to collect too.